 Along with screening all the nominees earlier in the week, the Long Beach Art Theatre will host its annual Red Carpet Oscar Viewing Party on February 24, 2019, starting at noon.
 This viewing party at the Art Theatre is by invitation only, but all you have to do to get an invite is make a $25 or more donation to this historic non-profit theater on Long Beach's Retro Row.
 The Academy Awards will also be shown live on the big screen following the red carpet party.

 APLA's Oscar Viewing Party at the Abbey

-West Hollywood's favorite gay restaurant/bar, the Abbey, hosts the annual Aids Project LA fundraiser, which starts with a red carpet cocktail reception at 4, followed by an optional sit-down dinner for Oscar viewing.
-Celebrity host TBA.
+West Hollywood's favorite gay restaurant and bar, the Abbey, hosts the annual Aids Project Los Angeles Oscar Viewing Party fundraiser, which will take place on February 24, 2019.
+The event starts with a red carpet cocktail reception at 4 p.m. and is followed by an optional sit-down dinner for Oscar viewing.

 Each year, an LGBT or ally celebrity hosts the event, which raises money for HIV/AIDS research that APLA supports.
 Tickets are required to attend but can also be purchased at The Abbey on the day of the Academy Awards.